awslabs/graphstorm/docs/source/api/references/graphstorm.config.rst

 Configuration Argument Parser
 ------------------------------

+    Users can call the `get_argument_parser` method to obtain a GraphStorm configuration parse in the `main` function, and parse launch CLIs arguments.
+For example,

     >>> from graphstorm.config import get_argument_parser
     >>> if __name__ == '__main__':
     >>>     # Leverage GraphStorm's argument parser to accept configuratioin yaml file